 The purpose of the Art Department at MACC is to help students develop an appreciation for and knowledge of art; to promote students’ critical thinking skills as they evaluate art in cultural, historical, and societal contexts; and to facilitate students’ development of craftsmanship, innovation, and ingenuity in their own work.
 The Art Department offers courses that meet the Humanities requirement of the Associate of Arts degree, count as an elective, or serve as future credit towards a four-year art degree.
 Art courses give students a greater understanding of the history of the visual arts and the function art serves in a given culture as well as a foundational knowledge of theory and design principles.
-Drawing, painting, sculpture, ceramic, photography, and video courses promote technical skill development, practical application, visual literacy and expression, and individual creativity.
+Drawing, painting, sculpture, ceramic, and digital photography courses promote technical skill development, practical application, visual literacy and expression, and individual creativity.

 Skills Taught/Benefits Click here for MACC Student Gallery

 Art courses help students develop powers of visual perception and become informed observers.
 These courses encourage critical thought, creative expression, and self-confidence.
 In art studio classes, students are encouraged to approach problem-solving with greater freedom, develop skills of self-expression and creativity, and conquer any fears of working with new mediums and materials.
 Students receive hands-on, individualized instruction from professional, experienced faculty.
-Studio classes on the Moberly campus are held in a recently renovated Graphic Arts/Fine Arts wing which features a beautiful art gallery and provides a pleasant classroom setting that inspires the creative process.

 The Art Award is given to outstanding art students at Moberly Area Community College.
 Selection of the Art Award recipients is on a competitive basis upon the recommendation of the Moberly Area Community College lead Art instructor.
 To be eligible for the award, students must complete an application and provide a portfolio of work.
 Recipients must be enrolled in nine (9) college hours, including at least one three-hour art class.
 Eight (8) $500 Art Awards are granted on a semester basis.
-This award is applied to educational expenses charged at Moberly Area Community College, including fees, tuition, lab fees, housing, meal plan, and/or books and supplies.
+This award is applied to educational expenses charged at Moberly Area Community College, including fees, tuition, lab fees, housing, meal plan, and/or course resources and supplies.
 The award will be pro-rated if the recipient fails to abide by the rules and regulations of the scholarship or the College.
 Student recipients of this award may reapply in subsequent years.

 Students can complete Art courses within their Associate of Arts degree, which is transferable to four-year colleges and universities.
 MACC students can complete 100- and 200-level Art courses which will not only prepare them for further study in the discipline at a four-year institution but also provide them the opportunity to develop a professional portfolio of work.
 Many of Missouri’s colleges and universities offer bachelor degrees in Art or Fine Arts.
 Interested students should consult with an MACC advisor about transfer opportunities.